Yossi/Bluetooth_lightswitch/README.md

 The project consists of two parts: the actual hardware in the wall, and the somewhat optional custom app to control it with.

-This documentation is intended as an overview, not necessarily as a strict roadmap to be follwed exactly as I did it.
+This documentation is intended as an overview, not necessarily as a strict roadmap to be followed exactly as I did it.
 ## Hardware
 The hardware consists of a Raspberry PiPico with a bluetooth daughterboard (I used an HC-06) and a relay and a USB power source all embedded inside the electrical box where the switch is.
 This can get rather tight and in my case I had to replace the existing 1 gang box with a 2 gang box to make things fit.
 The switch itself had to be replaced with a 3-way switch and the relay (mounted right behind the switch) acts as the other switch in the set.
 If either is toggled, the lights change state.
 ![diagram of 3 way switch](https://upload.wikimedia.org/wikipedia/commons/thumb/7/75/3-way_switch_animated.gif/320px-3-way_switch_animated.gif)